castlx/hello-world/TEST.md

 So now, it seems using () here seems to be just typing a normal(#for now#) text and is displaying what it should be on the preview on GitHub(repositories).
 (Please don't mind me I'm just talking to myself xD, still i don't know how to Shift+Enter though xD some other time, kapoy google haha)
 I apologize if I made this like a diary but, wcyd? xD bye for now.

+I just noticed.
+YOU JUST PUT A BLANK LINE TO SHIFT+ENTER.
+Silly me. lmao